pnp/blog/content/post/spfx-toolkit-vscode-v-3-0-release/index.md

 ## 👣 Walkthrough - your easy start with SharePoint Framework Toolkit

-SharePoint Framework Toolkit brings a totally new experience to VS Code extending it with additional UI like building sample gallery or scaffolding forms.
+SharePoint Framework Toolkit brings a totally new experience to VS Code extending it with additional UI like build-in sample gallery or scaffolding forms.
 It provides many features that help you at every stage of developing and managing your SharePoint Framework project.
 We understand it may be hard to get started with this VS Code extension and not everybody wants to go over the readme me from top to bottom 😉.
 That's why we introduced a VS Code walkthrough that provides you step-by-step guidance on how to set up a dev tenant and get started with SharePoint Framework development and what and how you may use the most important and helpful features of this Toolkit.

 ![walkthrough](images/walkthrough2.png)